a0m0rajab/contributor_map_npm/readme.md

 ![Microsoft TypeScript heatmap](./microsoft_TypeScript.svg)

-The aim of this project is to create a data visualisation map for a repository showing the locations of project contributors.
+This project aims to create a data visualization map for a repository showing the locations of project contributors.

 ## usage:

-If you want to test this through the CLI you need to run:
+If you want to test this through the CLI, you need to run:

 You can set the GitHub token with this command: